Cream of Mushroom Soup

 3. 3

-Add mushrooms and thyme, and cook for 8-10 minutes until moisture evaporates and the mushrooms brown.
+Spread the mushrooms across the pot and cook for 8-10 minutes, stirring often, until moisture evaporates and the edges turn deep brown.

 4. 4